ueatbanana/TeleVip-Lsposed/README.md

 All TeleVip updates are posted on my Telegram channel: [TeleVip](https://t.me/t_l0_e)

 # Warning
-This module is intended for educational purposes only, you may have problems with your WhatsApp account, risk of banning!
+This module is intended for educational purposes only.
+Its use may result in issues with your Telegram account, including the risk of banning or suspension.
 Use it at your own risk.

 # License